HITECHCRIME/HC_SG128_Roped/README.md

 ```
 fuck it on BLO-ssom
 some of them like arson
-fucks
+fuckin' then larcens broke all

 suck it on right on
 all the gang get it on
 this place up

 got it all roghten
 totally would have gotten but
 i'd rather say no

-stick it to the x for survival
+stick it in the pocket for survival
 fuck it up breath wrapped up
+dig it up, graveyard
 suck it up braveheart

 ```